European Electric Skateboard Regulations 2026

 | ✅ ESTABLISHED LEGAL FRAMEWORK (14 countries) | ||||||

-| ✅ | 🇫🇷 France | 25 km/h | 14 years | Mandatory | Recommended | Cycle paths, road ≤50km/h |
+| ✅ | 🇫🇷 France | 25 km/h | 14 years | Mandatory | Recommended | Cycle paths, roads ≤50km/h |

-| ✅ | 🇧🇪 Belgium | 25 km/h | - | Recommended | Recommended | Cycle paths, road, RAVeL |
+| ✅ | 🇧🇪 Belgium | 25 km/h | - | Recommended | Recommended | Cycle paths, roads, RAVeL |

 | ✅ | 🇫🇮 Finland | 25 km/h | 15 years | No (if ≤1kW) | Recommended | Cycle paths, roads |

-| ✅ | 🇱🇹 Lithuania | 25 km/h | 16 years | No (if ≤1kW) | - | Cycle paths, verges |
+| ✅ | 🇱🇹 Lithuania | 25 km/h | 16 years | No (if ≤1kW) | - | Cycle paths, shoulders |

-| ✅ | 🇱🇻 Latvia | 25 km/h | 14 years | No | Recommended | Cycle paths (registration oblig.) |
+| ✅ | 🇱🇻 Latvia | 25 km/h | 14 years | No | Recommended | Cycle paths (registration mandatory) |

 | ✅ | 🇲🇹 Malta | 20 km/h | 18 years | Mandatory | Recommended | Roads (licence required) |

-| ✅ | 🇵🇱 Poland | 20 km/h | 10 years | No | - | Cycle paths, pavements (at walking pace) |
+| ✅ | 🇵🇱 Poland | 20 km/h | 10 years | No | - | Cycle paths, pavements (walking pace) |

-| ✅ | 🇷🇴 Romania | 25 km/h | 14 years | No | Mandatory 14-16 years | Cycle paths, road |
+| ✅ | 🇷🇴 Romania | 25 km/h | 14 years | No | Mandatory for ages 14-16 | Cycle paths, roads |

-| ✅ | 🇸🇰 Slovakia | - | 15 years | - | - | Cycle paths, pavements (at walking pace) |
+| ✅ | 🇸🇰 Slovakia | - | 15 years | - | - | Cycle paths, pavements (walking pace) |

-| ✅ | 🇸🇮 Slovenia | 25 km/h | - | - | - | Cycle paths, pavements (at walking pace) |
+| ✅ | 🇸🇮 Slovenia | 25 km/h | - | - | - | Cycle paths, pavements (walking pace) |

 | ✅ | 🇸🇪 Sweden | 20 km/h | 15 years | If >250W | Mandatory <15 years | Cycle paths, roads |

-| ❌ FORBIDDEN (3 countries) | ||||||
+| ❌ PROHIBITED (3 countries) | ||||||

 | Country | Top speed | Min. age | Insurance | Helmet | Where to ride | |